mahimahithefish/anime_reccomendation/README.md

 This web app reccomends user with top 3 animes based on what they are currently watching.
 This reccomender system is based on the content-based filtering system where it attempts to guess what a user may like based on that user's activity.
 This type of filtering makes recommendations by using keywords and attributes assigned to objects in a database.

 ## Data Processing
+Before cleaning the data we removed rows that contained empty or duplicated fields.
+After this step, we had approximately 15,000 animes.
 ### Generating Tags
 In the dataset the following attributes were used to create tags for each anime: synoposis, genre.
 These two attributes were concatenated and cleaned.
 ### Data Cleaning